Kwame Nkrumah University of Science and Technology: Institute of Distance Learning

-In the year 2005, the KNUST adopted distance learning as a viable complement to the conventional face-to-face system of education.
+In the year 2005, KNUST adopted Distance Learning as a viable complement to the conventional face-to-face system of education.
 This decision was made to offer opportunity for people to pursue academic programmes with the Kwame Nkrumah University of Science and Technology, while still on full-time employment.

 In October 2007, the Academic Board changed the status of the Faculty of Distance Learning to the Institute of Distance Learning.

 Library and digital resources

 The KNUST Library provides information in electronic and print formats to staff and students mainly to support teaching, learning and research in science and technology for national development.
 It is a depository library for all materials published in Ghana and for international institutions and organisations like the World Bank and other United Nations Agencies.

 Digital services are available through the Open Educational Resource (OER) as well as the DSpace repository.